tonybutzer/harmony-docs/docs/_sources/14week.md.txt

 2. Aaron Friez (Pangeo/DAAC/Science - Workshop/Lecture)
     - Organized -- April 5?
 3. Cali - searching for an intern
-    - In charge of collating disparate/disaggragated training
+    - In charge of collating disparate/disaggregated training
-    - "Oh Cali" - "if the world could just be aggragated"
+    - "Oh Cali" - "if the world could just be aggregated"
 4. Summer Hours for AWS Onboarding - begin May 1. -
     - Get Vaccinated - save a scientist we need them.
 5. Evapo - seeks partnership with Jim Rowland on project cloud account similar to Neal's and Kelcy's